-Independent Non-Executive Director BSc (Mining Engineering), MSc (Mine Production Management), Chartered Engineer, FAICD, 75
+BSc (Mining Engineering), MSc (Mine Production Management), Chartered Engineer, FAICD, 75

 Mr Knight was appointed to the Board in February 2008.
-He was a member of the Safety and Sustainability Committee.
-Mr Knight retired from the Board on 16 August 2016.
+He is a member of the Safety and Sustainability Committee.

-Mr Knight has over 40 years varied experience across all phases of the mining industry and in a wide spread of jurisdictions around the world.
+Mr Knight has over 40 years of varied experience across all phases of the mining industry and in a wide spread of jurisdictions around the world.
 He is a former Executive Director of North Limited, former President and Chief Executive Officer of Iron Ore Company of Canada and former Chief Executive Officer of Energy Resources Australia Limited.
 He is a former Director of OZ Minerals Limited, Zinifex Limited, St. Barbara Limited, Portman Limited, Northern Orion Resources Inc. and Asia Pacific Resources Ltd.